 The Nikon D3400 is a great DSLR that offers photographers a lot of versatility.
 However, if you want to take and save a lot of photos with the camera, you’ll need a memory card.
 Unfortunately, choosing one isn’t always easy.

-- Best Memory Card for Nikon D3400: What to Consider
+- Best SD Memory Card for Nikon D3400: Our Picks

-- Best Memory Card for Nikon D3400: Our Picks
+- Choosing Memory Cards for Nikon D3400: What to Consider

 - Final Words

 These memory cards are great for those who want to shoot and capture high-quality photos or videos on their Nikon D3400.
 The camera doesn’t have any internal memory, so you will need a memory card in order to save anything you take.